urql-graphql/urql/docs/README.md

   use-cases, smarter caching, and more dynamic apps to function.
 - **Showcase** aims to list users of `urql`, third-party packages, and other helpful resources, like tutorials and guides.
-- **API** contains a detailed list of all helpers, utilities, components, and other parts of each of `urql`'s packages, which may contain all details of each part and package.
+- **API** contains a detailed documentation on each package's APIs.
+The documentation links to each of these as appropriate, but if we're unsure of how to use a utility or package, we can go here directly to look up how to use a specific API.

 We hope you grow to love `urql`!